ergenius/erhtmle/README.md

 ## Security

 This library was build with security in mind.
-Mature well tested implementations in other programming languages where studied in the process of creating erhtmle as well as all related RFC, including:
+Mature well tested implementations in other programming languages where studied in the process of creating erhtmle as well as the following related RFC:
 - https://www.rfc-editor.org/rfc/rfc1866.html
 - https://www.rfc-editor.org/rfc/rfc3986.html